Des Plaines Fish and Wildlife Area: Hunting

-Nature preserve

-Eighty acres of the Des Plaines Wildlife and Conservation Area make up a dedicated nature preserve which contains many remnants of the natural prairie of years past.
-The preserve is managed so it can protect and perpetuate this prairie heritage for future generations.
-Visitors are encouraged to view this area, but are reminded that all plants and animals here are protected and are not to be disturbed in any way.
+Range

 Hand trap range

 Two hand trap ranges and an archery range are open to the public daily except during pheasant hunting season.
-Sportsmen are welcome to practice and hone their skills so they will be ready to go on opening day.

 Shooting sports

 In addition to the two hand trap ranges and the archery range.
 Des Plaines hosts three wingshooting clinics and two Hunter Safety Classes annually.
-The wingshooting clinics are held on the first weekend following Mothers Day (Youth and Ladies Clinics), on the first weekend in June and the third weekend in September (both are for experienced shooters); the Hunters Safety Classes are available in June and August.
+The wingshooting clinics are held on the first weekend following Mother's Day (Youth and Ladies Clinics), on the first weekend in June and the third weekend in September (both are for experienced shooters); the Hunters Safety Classes are available in June and August.

+Grant Creek Prairie and Des Plaines Dolomite Prairies

+Included within Des Plaines Fish and Wildlife Area is the 78-acre Grant Creek Prairie Nature Preserve and the 575-acre Des Plaines Dolomite Prairies Land and Water Reserve.
+Both contain prairie communities; the latter includes 9 acres of rare, dry-mesic dolomite prairie, constituting 50% of the remaining natural community of that type in Illinois.

 Dog training

 The Des Plaines Fish and Wildlife Area is well known for numerous field trials and dog training events held throughout the year.
-The plentiful open areas, swampy backwater areas, and woodlands provide a perfect spot for all types of training.
-Whether you are training your animal or just being a spectator, these events can be a great way to spend a day or weekend outdoors.